The Prophecies of the Messiah: Prophecy 305

 The importance of Daniel’s prophecy cannot be overstated.
 The Messiah’s kingdom will not be a transient or imperfect rule, as with all the kingdoms of this present world.
 The coming Kingdom of God on earth will restore our planet to its original creation as the Lord intended when He first brought forth life upon it.

 Imagine a government of complete righteousness where love and peace cover the entire earth.
 No one will hurt or kill anyone ever again.
 Goodness will flow into the life of every person from the world’s first truly righteous King.
-This is the kingdom promised to the one True world—the Messiah.
+This is the kingdom promised to the world—Jesus, the Messiah.

 Daniel speaks of this kingdom being given “to Him” in which all people and nations will serve Him.
 The idea here is that the nations of the world will obey the righteous law of God.
 No longer will men do what is right in their own eyes.
 Every citizen who is permitted to enter the one thousand-year reign of the Messiah on earth will be compelled to obey all the laws of God.